Skip to content

 Markers of History: Dedication Ceremony Honors Civil War Veterans

-st Minnesota Infantry to honor Civil War Veterans buried at Lakewood.
-On Sunday, September 29, from 2–3:30 PM, reenactors will lead a dedication ceremony honoring Civil War veterans who recently had markers placed on their graves.
+to honor Civil War Veterans buried at Lakewood.
+On Sunday, September 27, 2026 from 2–3:30 PM, SUVCW Camp 56 researchers and Civil War reenactors will lead a dedication ceremony honoring Civil War veterans who had been in unmarked graves for decades and recently had markers placed on their graves.

 Many Civil War Veterans Were Buried in Unmarked Graves

-At Lakewood, between 700 and 800 Union Civil War veterans are buried in unmarked graves.
+At Lakewood, about 900 Union Civil War veterans were buried in unmarked graves.
 Gary explains that there are a few reasons why so many Civil War soldiers are buried at Lakewood.
 “The Minnesota Soldiers’ Home, established in 1887, was near Lakewood,” he says.
 “It housed many veterans who had nowhere else to go and when the soldiers passed away, many of them were brought to Lakewood.
 Back then, the government covered the cost of a burial plot, but not a grave marker.”
 In fact, it wasn’t until 1973 that the Department of Veterans Affairs began providing markers to eligible veterans.

 Minnesota Encouraged Veterans to Move to the State